About us

 Contact Us

-In addition, Type One, Inc. achieved a remarkable milestone by winning the First-ever Regional Champion IMPACT Award from the Red Sox Foundation and the Manning Family Foundation.
-This award is a testament to their leadership and excellence in the nonprofit sector, highlighting their role as a driving force in T1D advocacy and support.
-By empowering individuals and families through groundbreaking programs and fostering a strong, inclusive community, Type One continues to set the standard for making a meaningful difference in the lives of those living with T1D.
+Adding to these achievements, Type One, Inc. won the First-ever Regional Champion IMPACT Award from the Red Sox Foundation and the Manning Family Foundation.
+This honor, coupled with their feature on WCVB Channel 5’s Chronicle, highlights their leadership in the nonprofit sector and amplifies their role as a champion for T1D advocacy and support.
+By empowering individuals and families through groundbreaking programs and fostering a strong, inclusive community, Type One continues to set a benchmark for making a profound difference in the lives of those affected by T1D.

 Paul Foti